What Is Mesothelioma?

 Treatment for Mesothelioma

-Treatment for mesothelioma is similar to treatment for other cancers and can include surgery, chemotherapy, and/or radiation therapy.
-However, mesothelioma is different in that it does not usually grow as one single large tumor, but rather spreads itself along nearby blood vessels and nerves.
+The treatment for mesothelioma is similar to the treatment for other cancers and can include surgery, chemotherapy, and/or radiation therapy, but mesothelioma is different in that it does not generally emerge as one single tumor.

 Available 24/7